Epistemix-Inc/FRED-tutorials/vaccine/README.md

 The remaining two states apply only to the meta-agent.
 At the top of the `INFLUENZA_VACCINE` condition, the meta-agent is started in `ImportStart`.
-We also define that the condition will be transmitted via proximity (that is, agents that interact with each other can pass the condition to one another) and that agents exposed to the condition will advance to the `Decide` state.
+We also define that the condition will be transmitted via proximity and that agents exposed to the condition will advance to the `Decide` state.

 When the meta-agent begins in `ImportStart`, it waits the number of days defined by `vaccine_delay` and then advances to `ImportVaccine`.
-In this latter state, the meta-agent exposes some proportion of the agents to the vaccine (moving them to `Decide`).
+In this latter state, the meta-agent exposes some proportion of the `Deciding` agents to the vaccine (moving them to `Decide`).
 This proportion is defined in the `variables` block as `initial_vaccines`, though we will alter this value in the `parameters.fred` file.

 ### `parameters.fred`